David Haskell’s work integrates scientific, literary, and contemplative studies of the natural world.

-His classes have received national attention for the innovative ways in which they combine scientific exploration, contemplative practice, and action in the community.
-In 2009, the Carnegie and CASE Foundations named him Professor of the Year for Tennessee, an award given to college professors of who have achieved national distinction and whose work shows “extraordinary dedication to undergraduate teaching.”
-The Oxford American featured him in 2011 as one of the southern U.S.’s most creative teachers and his teaching has been profiled in USA Today, The Tennesseean, and other newspapers.
+David’s classes have received national attention for the innovative ways they combine action in the community with contemplative practice.
+In 2009, the Carnegie and CASE Foundations named him Professor of the Year for Tennessee, an award given to college professors who have achieved national distinction and whose work shows “extraordinary dedication to undergraduate teaching.”
+The Oxford American featured him in 2011 as one of the southern U.S.’s most creative teachers.
+His teaching has been profiled in USA Today, The Tennesseean, and other newspapers.